 Certain relief provisions may be available to CMCT if it fails to satisfy the asset tests described above after a 30-day cure period.
 Under these provisions, CMCT will be deemed to have met the 5% and 10% REIT asset tests if the value of CMCT's nonqualifying assets (i) does not exceed the lesser of (A) 1% of the total value of CMCT's assets at the end of the applicable quarter and (B) \$10,000,000, and (ii) CMCT disposes of the nonqualifying assets within (A) six months after the last day of the quarter in which the failure to satisfy the asset tests is discovered or (B) the period of time prescribed by U.S. Treasury regulations to be issued.
-For violations due to reasonable cause and not willful neglect that are not described in the preceding sentence, CMCT may avoid disqualification as a REIT under any of the asset tests, after the 30-day cure period, by taking steps including (i) the disposition of the nonqualifying assets to meet the asset test within (A) six months after the last day of the quarter in which the failure to satisfy the asset tests is discovered or (B) the period of time prescribed by U.S. Treasury regulations to be issued, (ii) paying a tax equal to the greater of (A) \$50,000 or (B) the corporate tax rate multiplied by the net income generated by the nonqualifying assets, and (iii) disclosing certain information to the IRS.
+For violations due to reasonable cause and not willful neglect that are not described in the preceding sentence, CMCT may avoid disqualification as a REIT under any of the asset tests, after the 30-day cure period, by taking steps including (i) the disposition of the nonqualifying assets to meet the asset test within (A) six months after the last day of the quarter in which the failure to satisfy the quarter in which the failure to satisfy the asset tests is discovered or (B) the disposition of the nonqualifying assets to meet the asset test within (A) six months after the last day of the quarter in which the failure to satisfy the asset tests is discovered or (B) the period of time prescribed by U.S. Treasury regulations to be issued, (ii) paying a tax equal to the greater of (A) \$50,000 or (B) the corporate tax rate multiplied by the net income generated by the nonqualifying assets, and (iii) disclosing certain information to the IRS.